RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 - Include an accessed date and URL or name of streaming service at the end of the citation if sourced online.

-Creator's Family Name, Given Name.
+{.hanging-indent}Creator's Family Name, Given Name.
 Year published.
 “Title of Track.”
 Track number on *Title of Recording*.
 Additional contributors.
 Publisher.
 Format.
-URL.
+URL. {/.hanging-indent}

 > {.hanging-indent}Sinatra, Nancy, and Lee Hazelwood.
 1968.
 “Some Velvet Morning.”
 Track 8 on *Nancy and Lee*.
 Reprise RS-6273.
 33⅓ rpm. {/.hanging-indent}
 > {.hanging-indent}Strauss, Richard.
 1940. *Don Quixote*.
 With Emanuel Feuermann (violoncello) and the Philadelphia Orchestra, conducted by Eugene Ormandy.
 Recorded February 24, 1940.
 Biddulph LAB 042, 1991.
 CD. {/.hanging-indent}